 Unit prices allow you to see changes in your account balance on a daily basis.

-When you invest in one of Club Plus Super's investment options, your money is placed together with other members who have chosen the same option.
+When you invest in one of Club Plus Super's investment options, your money is placed together with other members who are invested in the same option.
 To allow you to easily see how much your investment is worth, the proportion of the investments that you own is represented by a number of units, the value of which changes each business day as financial markets move.
 This is similar to holding shares in a listed company.

 How do I check my balance and track performance?